maxstudener/DataPet/README.md

 ### Adding Relations

 After a database connection has been set-up you can start configuring relations.
 The interface will auto-complete as much as possible and allows for relations across tables, through other relations, and across connections.
 Once a relation has been set up.
-You can quickly access relation data after querying the 'from' table for the relation by clicking the number blue table cell for the any record in the result set.
+You can quickly access relation data after querying the 'from' table for the relation by clicking the numbered blue table cell for the any record in the result set.

+### TODO

+  * Support MySQL
+  * Create better documentation